Lew Nichols III: Green Bay Packers

 Nichols was selected 235th overall by the Green Bay Packers in the 2023 NFL draft.
 He signed his rookie contract on May 5.
 He was waived/injured on August 29, 2023, and placed on injured reserve, then released on September 7.

 Philadelphia Eagles

 On October 16, 2023, the Philadelphia Eagles signed Nichols to their practice squad.
 He signed a reserve/future contract with Philadelphia on January 18, 2024.

 On August 27, 2024 Nichols was waived by the Eagles.
 He was re-signed to the practice squad on December 26.
 However, Nichols was released again on December 31.
 On January 30, 2025, Nichols was re-signed to the practice squad.
 On July 22, Nichols was waived by the Eagles.

 Pittsburgh Steelers

 On July 29, 2025, Nichols signed with the Pittsburgh Steelers.
 He was waived on August 25, and re-signed to the practice squad.
+He made his NFL debut on November 2, 2025 against the Indianapolis Colts, playing on special teams and combining on one tackle.
+On January 14, 2026, he signed a reserve/futures contract.

+On August 30, 2026, Nichols was waived by the Steelers and re-signed to the practice squad.